ClaraR93/Discover-South-Wales/README.md

 **Quiz container style:**

-- I wasn’t happy with the div container boxes storing the quiz questions and answer results, and wanted to style these differently.
+- I wasn't happy with the div container boxes storing the quiz questions and answer results, and wanted to style these differently.

 ![Old design of quiz containers](docs/images/quiz-container-old-design.png)